ant0ine/go-json-rest/README.md

 - Json indentation (default: enabled)
 - Relaxed ContentType (default: disabled)
 - Error stack trace in the response body (default: disabled)

+## Version 2 release notes

+* Middlewares, the notion of middleware is now formally defined.
+They can be setup as global pre-routing Middlewares wrapping all the endpoints, or on a per endpoint basis.
+In fact the internal code of **go-json-rest** is itself implemented with Middlewares, they are just hidden behind configuration boolean flags to make these very common options even easier to use.

+* A new ResponseWriter.
+This is now an interface, and allows Middlewares to wrap the writer.
+The provided writer implements, in addition of *rest.ResponseWriter*, *http.Flusher*, *http.CloseNotifier*, *http.Hijacker*, and *http.ResponseWriter*.
+A lot more Go-ish, and very similar to `net/http`.

+* The AuthBasic and CORS Middlewares have been added.
+More to come in the future.

+* Faster, more tasks are performed at init time, and less for each request.

+* New documentation, with more examples.

+* A lot of other small improvements, See the [Migration guide to v2](#migration-guide-from-v1-to-v2)

 ## Migration guide from v1 to v2